Get your FREE months when you start today * Terms apply

 Federal Unemployment Tax Act (FUTA)

-The current FUTA tax rate is 6%, on the first $7,000 in wages you pay each employee during the calendar year.
+The current FUTA tax rate is 6% on the first $7,000 in wages you pay each employee during the calendar year.
 This is often referred to as the FUTA wage base.
+You pay FUTA quarterly through EFTPS and report your payments annually on Form 940.

 State Unemployment Tax Act (SUTA)

-The State Unemployment Tax Act (SUTA) helps fund unemployment insurance programs at the state level.
-The money collected goes into your state's unemployment fund, which provides benefits to eligible workers who lose their jobs through no fault of their own.
+SUTA is your state’s version of unemployment tax.
+Your state unemployment insurance (SUI) payments go directly into your state’s unemployment fund, which pays benefits to workers who lose their jobs through no fault of their own.

 Several factors influence whether you’re required to carry coverage and how much you’ll pay, including: